rust-lang/rust/text/0000-unsafe-pointer-reform.md

 ## Signed Offset

 The cast in `ptr.offset(idx as isize)` is unnecessarily annoying.
-Idiomatic Rust code uses unsigned offsets, but the low level code has to constantly cast those offsets.
+Idiomatic Rust code uses unsigned offsets, but low level code is forced to constantly cast those offsets.
 To understand why this interface is designed as it is, some background is neeeded.

 `offset` is directly exposing LLVM's `getelementptr` instruction, with the `inbounds` keyword. `wrapping_offset` removes the `inbounds` keyword. `offset` takes a signed integer, because that's what GEP exposes.
 It's understandable that we've been conservative here; GEP is so confusing that it has an [entire FAQ](http://llvm.org/docs/GetElementPtr.html).